MicrosoftDocs/visualstudio-docs/docs/profiling/instrumentation-overview.md

 ::: moniker range=">=vs-2022"

-- **.NET Instrumentation** Starting in Visual Studio 2022 version 17.4, the .NET Instrumentation tool provides dynamic instrumentation for .NET Core, .NET 5+, and .NET Framework (not C/C++).
+- **.NET Instrumentation** Starting in Visual Studio 2022 version 17.5 Preview 1, the .NET Instrumentation tool provides dynamic instrumentation for .NET Core, .NET 5+, and .NET Framework (not C/C++).
 This tool provides the best performance for instrumentation scenarios.
 Access this tool using the Performance Profiler (Alt + F2).
 For more information, see [Instrument your application](../profiling/instrumentation.md).
 For DLLs, you need to use the command-line tool (VSInstr) instead.
 ::: moniker-end

 - **Instrumentation** Starting in Visual Studio 2019 version 16.9, the Instrumentation tool provides dynamic instrumentation for .NET Core, .NET 5+, and .NET Framework (not C/C++).
 This tool uses a version of VSInstr.exe that supports dynamic instrumentation.
 Access this tool using the Performance Profiler (Alt + F2).
 For DLLs, you need to use the command-line tool (VSInstr) instead.